Planning Projects with BrightWork Resource Allocation

-Resource reporting and allocation is a critical part of the project request management process as it allows project managers to make informed decisions about which projects to give the green light to.
-BrightWork resource reporting allows you to assign resources to your existing projects and report on what is over-allocated.
+Resource reporting is a critical part of the project request management process as it enabling project managers to make informed decisions about which projects to green-light.
+BrightWork resource reporting assigns resources to your existing projects and reports on what is over-allocated.
 Knowing which team members have been over-allocated (e.g John has been allocated 100 hours’ worth of tasks but is only available for 40 hours) can prevent bottlenecks and inevitable delays in the project.

 Up until now, this process has been very granular and specific to the individual tasks within the projects.
 But what if the individual tasks are not clear when planning a process?
 What if you know you might need an engineer at some stage in the project but it is too early to break down their workload?

 Resource Allocation gives you an overview of what’s available and allows you to block allocate your resources.